Karthik-Ragunath/RAD-NeRF/CODE_EXPLANATION_README.md

 ----------------------
 ----------------------
 Note - The repository (unofficial pytorch implementation) uses a mixture of `native cuda` along with `pytorch` to design components related to `ray-marching`, `ray-composition`, and `grid-encoding` to take advantage of higher degree of parallelism and also faster-execution of certain MLP networks made possible through the introduction of fully-fused cuda kernels (which was also introduced in instant ngp).
 In case, you feel I missed out/ have some mistakes in my understanding of the cuda kernels involved, please feel free to point out which will definitely be useful to make required edits.

+Also, since the repository uses many components from `instant-ngp` (Instant Neural Graphics Primitives) NeRF paper, I have also explained the fundamental concepts involved in `instant-ngp` paper from code implementation POV too.

 ----------------------
 ----------------------